Best QR Code Size for Restaurant Table Tents in 2026

 Quick Answer

 You've designed the perfect restaurant table tent with your menu, specials, and contact info.
 Now you want to add a QR code so customers can easily access your online ordering, loyalty program, or full menu.
 But what size should that QR code be?
 Too small, and people struggle to scan it.
 Too large, and it looks awkward or wastes valuable space.
 Getting the dimensions right ensures a smooth customer experience and better conversion rates.
+Using a reliable tool like OwnQR's high-resolution QR code generator can help you create print-ready codes that meet these standards efficiently.

 Understanding QR Code Size Basics for Print